Paperspace/Docs/projects/create-a-project.md

 Standalone Projects require you to provide the code and run new experiments manually, just like running Jobs prior to 7.0.

-## Creating a GradientCI Project via the Paperspace Web App
+## Creating a GradientCI Project via the Paperspace Console

 To create a Gradient° Project with continuous integration powered by GradientCI and GitHub:</p>